aadler/Delaporte/README.md

 contact the maintainer via email.
 A request or suggestion may be raised as an issue as well.
 To supply a pull request (PR), please:

- 1. Fork the project into your own local Bitbucket repository
+ 1. Fork the project into your own local repository
  2. Create a branch in your repository in which you will make your changes
  3. Push that branch to Bitbucket and then create a pull request